 The National Fragile X Foundation (NFXF) was founded in 1984 to support individuals with Fragile X syndrome (FXS), their families, and the professionals who work with them.
-Today, it is a comprehensive resource not only for FXS, but also for the conditions of Fragile X-associated tremor/ataxia syndrome (FXTAS), Fragile X-associated primary ovarian insufficiency (FXPOI), and other premutation carrier issues.
-The organization offers help for today and hope for tomorrow with personalized support, community, education, awareness, advocacy, and research.
-Get your free Fragile X 101 e-book, Welcome Packet, connect with your local chapter, learn about the upcoming conference, and more at https://fragilex.org/welcome.
+Today, it is a comprehensive resource not only for FXS, but also for the conditions of Fragile X-associated tremor/ataxia syndrome (FXTAS), Fragile X-associated primary ovarian insufficiency (FXPOI), and other premutation carrier conditions and disorders.
+The NFXF is dedicated to serving the entire Fragile X community to live their best lives by providing the knowledge, resources, and tools, until, and even after more effective treatments and a cure are achieved.
+Learn more at https://fragilex.org/welcome.

-If you have specific questions about what to expect, treatments, clinics, well, just about anything, please email treatment@fragilex.org or call (800) 688-8765.
+If you have questions please reach out to us at treatment@fragilex.org or call (800) 688-8765.